 Classic Greek Moussaka Recipe

-Perhaps we have been there once or even seen the film Shirley Valentine ( I know showing my age now) and wanted to taste a piece of Greece and the classic dish of course has to be Moussaka, there are many regional variations lovingly prepared with lamb mince, herbs and spices a rich tomato sauce with aubergine and potatoes layered and topped with a tangy yogurt feta and egg crusty top baked in the oven.
+Perhaps we have been there once or even seen the film Shirley Valentine ( I know showing my age now) and wanted to taste a piece of Greece and the classic dish of course has to be a classic greek Moussaka, there are many regional variations lovingly prepared with lamb mince, herbs and spices a rich tomato sauce with aubergine and potatoes layered and topped with a tangy yogurt feta and egg crusty top baked in the oven.

 Layering The Moussaka

 Wait is it, where do the layers of sauce go, potatoes at the top or do they go at the bottom ? is there even supposed to be aubergine in there and what mix of herbs and spices does one use, ????
 Rosemary Oregano, Mint, I have one Classic Moussaka Recipe that my good wife uses and I dare not deviate from.
 I apparently I ruin many a good dish by fiddling with the ingredients.
 How are you supposed to get better than the wife’s recipe!

 The best recipe is down at the bottom, no real shortcuts unless you make it the day before you need it and then the flavours will be outstanding and to die for Trust Me !
 This Classic Moussaka will make enough for around 12 people, I make 1 to eat now which can serve between 2 to 3 adults and then the rest of the mixture I place into 3 oven proof dishes and freeze but without the yogurt and feta topping, that can be made and added on the day you take it out of the freezer.